 Take a break from your walking or running workout to give your shins time to heal.
 You can remain active by exercising with non-weight-bearing exercise, like swimming or biking, if it doesn't cause pain.

 Icing the shins can decrease pain.
 This is typically done for 20 minutes four times a day for three days, or until the pain is gone.
 Nonsteroidal anti-inflammatory drugs, or NSAIDS, including ibuprofen (Advil) and naproxen (Aleve), will ease pain and decrease inflammation.
 If you have high blood pressure or kidney disease, consult your health care professional before taking these medications.

 Be sure your footwear fits properly, provides adequate support and is appropriate for your activity.
 For example, running shoes typically have a more cushioned heel than walking shoes.
 Runners should replace their shoes after 350–400 miles.

 When can you return to your normal activities?

 When your shins are pain-free, you can return to your regular activities.
 But start slowly.
 Gradually increase the intensity or distance to avoid reinjuring your shins.

-Repetitive stress and overdoing an activity primarily cause shin splits.
+Repetitive stress and overdoing an activity primarily cause shin splints.
 They can be prevented by:

 - Progressively working your way into a new workout or routine